 Fighting for Full vs. Joint Custody in New Mexico

 Divorce is never easy.
-The presence of children and the question of custody can make a difficult situation even worse.
+The presence of children and the question of child custody can make a difficult situation even worse.
 In many cases, a judge will award joint custody, which involves the child(ren) living primarily with one parent, while still spending time with the other parent.

 However, in some situations, joint custody may not be the best thing for the child.
 What’s the best path forward if the other parent is a bad influence, or worse yet, a danger to a child?
 Petitioning the court for full custody might be the right path forward.